unfoldingWord/tc-ui-toolkit/README.md

     │   ...
 ```

-#### Testing your Component UI in the browser
+#### Rendering your Component UI in the browser

-- To test your Component UI in the browser edit the `App.js` file inside the `src` folder in `tc-ui-toolkit-test` by including/importing the component as follow:
+- To render your Component UI in the browser edit the `App.js` file inside the `src` folder in `tc-ui-toolkit-test` by including/importing the component as follow:

 ```js
 import { CheckInfoCard } from 'tc-ui-toolkit';